jonathanvisser/certus-presentations/massey/massey-most-proposal.md

 # Architectural Goals

-* Unify survey tooling to Qualtrics platform to simply support and maintenance of surveys.
+* Unify survey tooling to Qualtrics platform to simplify support and maintenance of surveys.
 * Support current reporting output, but enable self-service reporting also.
 * Single-sign-on Integration.
 * Increase capacity to support "every offering every time".